plnkx/blog/_posts/2015-09-03-a-man-makes-a-sign.markdown

      alt='cheats and thiefs' />
 </p>

-Where is this place?
+Where is that place?
 Are they really cheats and thiefs [sic]?
 What actually happened to make this guy want to put up a sign like that?

 Or maybe the wrong they done him is wholly imagined.
-Maybe he's the bad guy, impugning the reputation of good people.
+Maybe _he's_ the bad guy, wrongfully impugning the reputation of good people.

-The sign is gone.
+The sign is gone now.

-Is the wind to blame?
-Or was the sign pulled down by someone else?
+Was it the wind?
+Or did somone pull it down?

 We'll never know.